streetpea/chiaki-ng/docs/diy/steamdeckdev.md

         ./gui/chiaki
         ```

+5. Make edits to the source code to implement your changes

+    !!!
+Tip "Editing code on Steam Deck"

+        Personally, I use vscode which you can install as a flatpak from Discover.
+You can open your chiaki code directory using vscode from your Steam Deck desktop and save changes.
+Then, these changes which will be reflected in your flatpak (since you mounted the chiaki code directory to your flatpak in the steps above) when you do a new build in your flatpak environment.
+The process would be similar with other code editors installed on your Steam Deck.

-5. After making changes to the source code, simply rebuild with make as per usual
+6. After making changes to the source code, simply rebuild with make as per usual

 ## Debug Coredump From a flatpak